 07. Shift your weight

 Lemme get all dance background on you.
 Shifting your weight means putting all your weight on one of your legs, not split between both.
 Splitting your weight might make you feel powerful—your stance is like you’re ready for an attack.
 That’s not really what your photos are all about, though, huh?
-Put all your weight on one leg and you’ll look more at ease.
+Put all your weight on one leg and you’ll look (and feel) more at ease.

 08. Leave those hands alone!